SBTCVM/SBTCVM-Mark-2/README.md

 Notice: The user manual, (SBTCVM-user-manual.odt) is under a diffrent license: the GNU Free Documentation License.
 See said manual for more information.
+A pdf export of SBTCVM-user-manual.odt, is provided and should be considered an Opaque copy.
+See the Gnu FDL in the manual istelf for more information.

   SBTCVM Mark 2 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by